Education: Residency: Our Faculty

 Clinical Interests: Prostate cancer, Bladder cancer, Prostatectomy, Elevated PSA

 Dr Penson serves as Chair of the Department and oversees all Departmental activities.
-He is also a well-known health services researcher, a urologic oncologist who focuses primarily on clinical prostate and bladder cancer care and, most importantly, the father of three great kids (all of whom are die-hard Boston Red Sox fans, like their dad).
+He is also a well-known health services researcher, a urologic oncologist who focuses primarily on clinical prostate cancer care and, most importantly, the father of three great kids (all of whom are die-hard Boston Red Sox fans, like their dad).

 • Daniel A. Barocas, MD, MPH, FACS